dragonscale-ai/book-mas/docs/ch_9/sec_9-1.md

 This represents the next step: systems that improve because their environment requires it.
 Systems that don’t wait for a human prompt to improve, but that seek improvement as an inherent behavior.
 In this world, the enterprise becomes alive with evolving intelligence.

+# Key Takeaways

+- Backend Developer: Implement agents that learn via external memory and feedback; use RAG on episodic traces, declarative procedural APIs for tools, typed writes with metadata and timestamps; ship via CI/CD with canaries and regressions to prevent drift.

+- Product Manager: Pilot learning agents in high-feedback flows; tie behavior to KPIs like resolution time and conversion; expect compounding gains from memory reuse and fewer handoffs while avoiding costly retrains.

+- Architect: Adopt modular memory layers and session-aware orchestration; centralize traces and feedback to close learning loops; gate memory updates with validation, rollbacks, and governance; version memory and behaviors as first-class artifacts.